Kokicode21/Kokicode21/README.md

 - 👋 Hi, I’m @Kokicode21
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in developing Satellite electronics systems ,data science and machine learning,devops
-- 🌱 I’m currently learning Applied Data Science
+- 🌱
-- 💞️ I’m looking to collaborate on Disaster Management and Climate Change
+- 💞️ I’m looking to collaborate in satellite subsytem development and devops
 - 📫 How to reach me cmadhaure@gmail.com

 <!---